Guessing games – B2-C1

 The first of the upper-intermediate and advanced ESL games in this worksheet is called Guess the word.
 Students need to explain each other words as fast as they can.
 The words are not obvious (e.g. determination, loyalty, conventional).
 Each student gets the chance to speak.There are 50 words to use in this game.

 In the game called 5-second rule, students get categories (e.g. abstract nouns, sour foods, things you can smell in the forest) and need to think of three things that fall into each of them.
 To make it fun, students only have five seconds to do that.
 There are 50 words to use in this game.
-There are two sets of twenty-five categories in the lesson.
+There are two sets of twenty-five categories in the worksheet.

 The third game is called 20 questions.
 Students ask yes or no questions to guess a partner’s word.
 The words to guess include concrete and abstract nouns.
 The game requires some creativity from students so there are some examples provided in the worksheet.
 There are two sets of twenty-five words for students to guess.